Lightprotocol/solana-zero-hackathon/ideas.md

 -   Wallet UI: A web wallet or browser extension for Compressed Tokens.

+-   Spam filter API: A tool that lets users view their assets based on how many lamports are attached to each asset.

 -   Compressed Name Service

 -   A program that can accept any compressed asset transfer to a compressed name service.

 -   Ports of the existing ZK Compression SDKs in other languages.

+-   Fraud proofs SDK: a toolkit for implementing fraud proofs on top of ZK Compression.

 ## DeFi